OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 strange robots that guard the tower.

 That sounds all like a normal jump and run game.
-What makes this game different is that you walk arond the tower which is revolving on the screen, so that you only see the 180° that are currently visible.
+What makes this game different is that you walk around the tower which is revolving on the screen, so that you only see the 180° that are currently visible.

 The game is a reimplementation of the old game known as Tower Toppler or Nebulus.